KumoCorp/kumomta/docs/changelog/main.md

   messages when the available storage falls below the minimum, until it recovers.
 Usage is exported via prometheus metrics.
 The default minimum level is `10%`.
+* Scheduled queue configuration refreshes are now performed sequentially by a dedicated configuration refresh task.
+In prior releases they could be performed concurrently by multiple tasks running in the qmaint pool.
+  This change reduces overhead from speculative processing of config changes, especially when there are very many scheduled queues.

 ## Fixes